patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

     <ApplicationLauncher onFavorite={handler2} onSearch={searchHandler2}>
     ```

-- Updated the internal input in`ApplicationLauncer` to the PatternFly SearchInput.
+- Updated the internal input in`ApplicationLauncher` to the PatternFly `SearchInput`.
 Any relative selectors, such as in unit tests, may need to be updated [(#8293)](https://github.com/patternfly/patternfly-react/pull/8293)

 ### Background image

 **React**

-- Removed the `filter` prop from BackgroundImage.
-Updated the type of the `src` prop to be a string, and the prop will no longer accept a `BackgroundImageSrcMap` object.
+- Removed the `filter` property from `BackgroundImage`.
+Updated the type of the `src` property to be a string, and the property will no longer accept a `BackgroundImageSrcMap` object.
 This rule won't update the `src` prop, but will raise an error if its value is not a string [(#8931)](https://github.com/patternfly/patternfly-react/pull/8931)

     Previous implementation: